Container/Inventory - System Template

 Seriously, I have to take my hat off to you.
 It's probably the most advanced bit of pure-ChoiceScript code I've ever seen, and it does stuff in a way that I simply didn't think would be possible without resorting to JavaScript.
 Kudos.

 It must be said, at first glance it looks way too complicated!
-However, upon closer inspection, it soon becomes clear that the apparent complexity is really just in-built adaptability, as (unless I'm very much mistaken) it has the potential to be put to a variety of uses.
+However, upon closer inspection, it soon becomes clear that the apparent complexity is really just in-built adaptability, as (unless I’m very much mistaken) it has the potential to be put to a variety of uses.
 The basic system itself is actually pretty straightforward and is little more than a case of deciding which settings you want to use for your game, and how you choose to word different things.
-Once you get your head around that, everything becomes much clearer. :D
+Once you get your head around that, everything becomes much clearer. :smiley:

-I sincerely hope that the sheer adaptability of this doesn't put anyone off using it.
-I've already spotted one potential use for it in Vendetta (nothing at all to do with named 'containers' per se, despite that being its primary purpose--which demonstrates its adaptability!) and I can envisage future uses where this system could actually provide much of the backbone to a game.
+I sincerely hope that the sheer adaptability of this doesn’t put anyone off using it.
+I’ve already spotted one potential use for it in Vendetta (nothing at all to do with named ‘containers’ per se, despite that being its primary purpose–which demonstrates its adaptability!) and I can envisage future uses where this system could actually provide much of the backbone to a game.

 One for the Wiki, I hope?
 It'd be a crying shame to lose this work of art under the sheer weight of forum spa... erm... topics!